Globe Soccer Awards

-The Globe Soccer Awards are awards which acknowledge achievements in football.
-The event is founded in 2010 by Jorge Mendes and co-owned by Ricardo Silva.
+The Globe Soccer Awards, commonly and unofficially known as Dubai d'Or, are awards which acknowledge achievements in football.
+The event was founded in 2010 by Tommaso Bendoni and is co-owned by Riccardo Silva.
 It is organized by Globe Soccer and involves participation from international football organizations such as UEFA, UAE Pro League, ECA (European Clubs Association), and EFAA (European Association of Football Agents).
 It is held annually in Dubai, United Arab Emirates.
 Some of the Globe Soccer Awards' partners are the Dubai Sports Council and the Spanish newspaper Marca.

 The annual ceremony of the event is attended by international football players, coaches, and celebrities.

 History

-Founded in 2010 by Jorge Mendes and co-owned by Ricardo Silva, the first edition of the Globe Soccer Awards started with three categories, expanding to six in 2011 and ten by 2012.
+Founded in 2010 by Tommaso Bendoni, the first edition of the Globe Soccer Awards started with three categories, expanding to six in 2011 and ten by 2012.
 Over the years, the number of awards and categories has increased, mirroring the growth and diversification of global football.
 The focus on women's football at the Globe Soccer Awards has also increased with specific categories introduced for achievements in women's football.